 Of course, the process is different because its attributes are different.
-Art and contemplation represent some of the way to cultivate our Spiritual Heart, but the best method is through meditation for the revelation of the Spiritual Heart and Love.
+Art and contemplation are ways to cultivate the Spiritual Heart, but the best method is through meditation and Love.

 A Hridaya Silent Meditation Retreat can be compared in some aspects with an initiation ritual.
 The role of the most important rituals in ancient traditions was to eliminate the discursive and reflective tendency of the mind and to dissolve the force of identification, which keeps alive the citadel of individuality.

 In such moments, a complete silence of the mind was necessary before entering the sanctuary (which corresponds with the secret chamber of the Heart).
 It was thus that the initiates were able to rise above their egos, their personal existence, toward that which they called the Being of Being, toward the Supreme Essence.

 The Heart is a subtle organ of wisdom, of that so-called “transcendental intellect.”
 It has been said that: “The rational mind cannot understand the reasoning of the Heart.”
 Because it cannot be understood by the rational mind, the role of the Spiritual Heart is ignored and even denied.
 In refuting spiritual intuition, which comes from the Heart, to focus only on reason, the illuminating role of the Heart is abolished.
 Rational thinking is called reflection because it is, in fact, a reflection of the energy of the Heart.
 Because of this, ancient traditions held reason, rationality, to be just a capacity for mediated, reflected knowledge.

 The mind knows through a process of acquiring information.
 The Heart knows through surrender, trust, and joy.